 DVT is a dangerous type of blood clot that usually forms in the legs, though it can occur in other areas of the body.
 All people with cancer are at risk of developing DVT.
 However, people with lung cancer are at a higher risk of developing both DVT and PE.

-Some treatments for DVT include:
+Treatments for DVT include:

-• anticoagulants or blood thinners
+• anticoagulants, or blood thinners

 • pain in the chest